meshtastic/python/README.md

 pytest -m int
 ```

-* To run the smoke test with only one device connected serially:
+* To run the smoke test with only one device connected serially (aka smoke1):

 ```
 pytest -m smoke1